 Berlin hosts one of the great world food fairs.
-While Ireland has no presence at the event Britain is strongly represented with a British pub and supermarket.
+While Ireland has no presence at the event Britain is strongly represented with a pub and supermarket.

 Berlin's Green Week is a major international exhibition where the great food-exporting nations show their wares to that most important customer, the rich European housewife.